Cuts, Scratches, and Scrapes

 If you notice any of these signs of infection, call your doctor right away:

-- expanding redness around the wound
+- redness around the cut

-- red streaking spreading from the wound
+- red streaking spreading from the cut

 The doctor will prescribe antibiotics to help your body fight off the infection.